United States Regiments & Batteries > Massachusetts > 51st Massachusetts Infantry Regiment

 |

-January | 1st Brigade, 1st Division, 18th Army Corps, Dept. of North Carolina |
+January | Assigned to 1st Brigade, 1st Division, 18th Army Corps, Department of North Carolina |

-January 17-21 | Expedition to Trenton, Pollocksville, Young’s Cross Roads and Onslow |
+Expedition to Trenton, Pollocksville, Young’s Cross Roads and Onslow |

-March 2 to May 4 | Companies A, B, C, D, H, I, K guard and outpost duty by detachments on railroad between Newberne and Morehead City.
+March 2 to May 4 | Companies A, B, C, D, H, I, K were assigned to guard and outpost duty by detachments on railroad between Newberne and Morehead City.
 Companies A and C at Morehead City, B, D, H and I at Newport.
 K at Evans’ Mills.
 E and F at Beaufort and G at Brice’s Ferry with Headquarters at Beaufort. |

-May 4 | Moved to Newberne |
+May 4 | Moved to New Berne |

-June 24-28 | Attached to 8th Army Corps, Middle Dept..
+June 24-28 | Attached to 8th Corps, Middle Deptartment.
 Moved to Fort Monroe, Va., thence to White House |

-June 29-July 1 | Moved to Baltimore, Md. |
+June 29-July 1 | Moved to Baltimore, Maryland |

-July 6-7 | To Monocacy Junction, Frederick and Sandy Hook |
+July 6-7 | Continued to Monocacy Junction, Frederick and Sandy Hook |

 July 8 | Occupation of Harper’s Ferry |

-July 12-13 | March to Funkstown, Md. and temporily join 1st Army Corps, Army Potomac |
+July 12-13 | March to Funkstown, Md. and temporily joined 1st Army Corps, Army Potomac |

 July 15-17 | Pursuit of Lee.
 March to Berlin. |